bolbatav/fastq_gc_stats.py/README.md

 # fastq_gc_stats.py
-GC-content of raw Fastq reads
+The script is designed to analyze GC-content of raw Fastq reads.
+Use -h option for description.